WLC Undergraduate Programs

 International Studies is an interdisciplinary program that draws primarily on existing courses and offerings from various departments; it provides a global perspective, enabling students to explore interconnections among history, economics, politics, culture, society, and language.
 Through the completion of a flexibly-structured degree program, this major prepares students for careers in law, government, Foreign Service, the Peace Corps, non-governmental organizations, and for pursuing graduate work in the humanities, social sciences, international business, teaching, and human services.

-Majoring in International Studies
+More information about majoring in International Studies

 Dr. Roberto Sánchez is the director of the International Studies Program at Gallaudet University

 The International Studies program is an interdisciplinary program housed under the College of Arts and Sciences (CAS) in the Department of World Languages and Cultures (WLC).

 The program draws on faculty from these participating departments: